 What projects are best for traditional interior design services?

 - Structural Changes (Fireplace Addition or Redesign, Adding/Removing Walls, etc)

 - Projects That Require Project Management for Implementation

-When clients contact me for their design projects, they have often found me via HOUZZ, through a local magazine article or via a referral from a previous client.
+When clients contact us for their design projects, they have often found me via HOUZZ, through a local magazine article or via a referral from a previous client.
 However you found me, please contact me at email@example.com, if you have any questions or would like to get started!